Madi Edwards Sports Skimpy White Panties In Sultry New Snap: ‘Quarantine Mood’

 Edward showcased her curves in a sexy pair of panties from the brand Lounge Apparel, which was tagged in the caption of the upload.
 The bottoms were racy and had a thick white band that sat snug on her waist.
 The fabric had the company logo in bold, black letters, stretching all the way around the piece.
 The high cut of the bottoms allowed for attention to be drawn to her flawless backside and toned legs.

-Her top was slightly less revealing with an oversized crewneck sweatshirt.
+Her top was slightly less revealing with an oversized crew neck sweatshirt.
 Edwards strategically rolled up the front, flashing a glimpse of her trim tummy.
 The A-line neck didn’t allow for any cleavage to show, but the hue of the garment looked incredible against the model’s brown skin.
 She opted for minimal jewelry, adding only a small gold necklace that had a triangular charm.

 Her locks were worn pulled back out of her face, secured in a high ponytail that fell to her shoulders.
 A portion of her face was covered as she snapped the selfie, but her striking application of makeup was on display for the most part.
 Edwards expertly added defined brows, light pink blush, and vibrant red lipstick.
 The model lined her almond eyes with a dark black liner, making her blue eyes pop.